-- 150 grams (1 cup) good quality dark chocolate
+- 200 grams (1 and 1/3 cup) good quality dark chocolate, broken into pieces

 - 120 ml (1/2 cup) heavy or thickened cream

-- Sift the cocoa powder into a separate bowl.
-Once the ganache has become firm, remove from the freezer and use a cookie scoop or a teaspoon to spoon out the truffles and roll them smooth in your hands.
-Drop them into the cocoa powder and roll around until completely coated before removing and setting on a plate.
+- Drop the truffles into the cocoa powder and roll around until completely coated before removing and setting on a plate.
 Continue until all truffles are done.
 Store in the fridge.